 Lenders use qualifying income, which may be lower than your gross income:

-- Rental income: 50%-80% of gross rent counts as qualifying income
+- Rental income: 50%-80% of gross rent counts as qualifying income; conventional lenders may go higher with strong documentation.

 Debts that count in TDS:

-- Other monthly minimum payments on credit cards, lines of credit (3% of balance is the typical proxy)
+- Other monthly minimum payments on credit cards and lines of credit (3% of balance is the typical proxy if no statement minimum).

-- Co-signed debts (yes, even if someone else pays)
+- Co-signed debts — yes, even if someone else makes the payments.
+You’re legally on the hook.

 |---|---|---|